EDEN: Economic Design & Evaluation for Digital Prevention

 In Brief

-Our team is developing a business model framework that makes disease prevention measurable, actionable, and accountable.
+Our team is developing an evaluation framework that makes disease prevention measurable, actionable, and accountable.

 Runtime